AgaToma/cat-sanctuary/README.md

 <ul>
     <li><h3>Customized mouse cursor hover over links</h3></li>
-    When hovering over links the mouse courses takes on the shape of an animal paw, which makes the feel of the website more cat like and helps the user get into the right mood.
+    When hovering over links the mouse coursor takes on the shape of an animal paw, which makes the feel of the website more cat like and helps the user get into the right mood.
 </ul>

  ![Cursor](docs/readme-images/cursor.JPG)